 8 MIN READ

 It was Thursday evening and the Gongabu Bus Park was teeming with people.
-Maya was waiting to meet her friend Sadikshya Karki so the two of them could go to dinner at a nearby restaurant when she heard a commotion from a few metres away.
+Maya was waiting to meet her friend Sadikshya Karki so the two of them could go to dinner at a nearby restaurant when she heard a commotion from a few meters away.
 Maya walked over and saw a man in a crew cut and a red jacket pulling Karki by the hair.
 She was shocked but not surprised.
 As a transgender woman, Maya was familiar with harassment, which often turned physical.
 She was more furious at the fact that many were standing by and just watching.

 Maya, whom The Record is identifying by a pseudonym upon her request, ran over and attempted to dislodge the man’s grip of Karki’s hair.
 The man released her but spat on their faces.
 Other transgender women, many of whom frequent the bus park, also approached and the man was surrounded.